ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 ### Access token concepts
 {: #imd-token-concepts}

-A JSON web token provides your security credential for accessing the metadata service.
-It's a signed JWT token with a set of claims based on information about the instance and information passed in the token request.
+An access token provides your security credential for accessing the metadata service.
+It's a signed token with a set of claims based on information about the instance and information passed in the token request.

 To interact with the token server, you make a REST API `PUT "http://169.254.169.254/instance_identity/v1/token` call that invokes a well-known, non-routable IP address.
 You access the token from within the instance.
 Communication between the instance and metadata service never leaves the host.